WCRP-CORDEX/ml-benchmark/README.md

 The benchmark includes two training modes and the corresponding test experiments focusing on the standard (ESD) and emulation climate downscaling approaches:

-- **ESD Pseudo-Reality**: A 20-year (1961–1980) training period in present climate conditions, designed to mimic the standard statistical climate downscaling approach and test extrapolation capabilities of the methods.
+- **Experiment 1: ESD Pseudo-Reality**: A 20-year (1961–1980) training period in present climate conditions, designed to mimic the standard statistical climate downscaling approach and test extrapolation capabilities of the methods.
-- **Emulator Hist+Future**: A 40-year (1961–1980 + 2081–2100) training period combining present and future climates, focused on testing transferability of emulators.

-*Test experiments for the ESD pseudo-reality training mode*

 | Training Setup | Test Period | Test Experiment | Notes | Eval |
 |----------------|---------------|----------------|-------|------|